-Halls Gap is a quiet locality in Victoria within the Northern Grampians local government area (postcode 3381).
-With a population of 495, the suburb has an established demographic with a median age of 44.
+Halls Gap is a sparsely populated locality in Victoria within the Northern Grampians local government area (postcode 3381).
+With a population of 495, the suburb has an established family demographic with a median age of 44.
 Households earn a median income of $62K per year, with an average household size of 2 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.7% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are managers, professionals, labourers.
+Employment in the area leans toward accommodation & food and healthcare.
 The top ancestries reported are English, Australian, Scottish.

-The median house price in Halls Gap is $621,000, having surged 11.8% over the past year.
-The current median weekly rent is $320.
-This gives a gross rental yield of approximately 2.7%.
+Halls Gap has a median house price of $621,000, which has surged by 11.8% year-on-year.
+The current median weekly rent is $400.
+This gives a gross rental yield of approximately 3.4%.
 The median monthly mortgage repayment is $1,300.

 Halls Gap is served by 1 school, including 1 primary.
 The average ICSEA score is 1017, which is around the national average of 1,000.
 Public transport access includes 9 bus stops.
 The crime rate in the Northern Grampians LGA is higher than average at 13,475 incidents per 100,000 population.

-From an investment perspective, Halls Gap offers a gross rental yield of 2.7%, rated as low yield.
+Looking at the investment signals, Gross rental yield sits at around 3.4% (moderate yield).
 Property prices are near the state median ($621K/$875K).
 The price-to-income ratio of 10.0x is considered moderate.
 House prices have moved +11.8% year-on-year.
+Population growth of +0.7% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.